cdkini/Okra/tutorial/README.md

 ##### Miscellaneous
 - Any capitalized object should be documented with a docstring
 - Imports should always be at the very top of the program and nowhere else
+- CamelCase is preferred over snake_case or PascalCase